CodeYourFuture/curriculum/org-cyf-itp/content/onboarding/success/index.md

 - Track changes to data (your code) over time with Git and GitHub.
 - Structure data for presentation and user input with HTML and HTML forms.
 - Query and analyse structured data with SQL in a spreadsheet.
-- Write one line of Python code that can process and transform data programmatically.
 ```

 ### 💯 To complete _any_ module, you must: